aantron/ocaml.org/data/planet/emillon/nabomamo-2016-writeup.md

 languages and am pretty sure that there are libraries that can take care of the Slack API without me having to ever worry about HTTP endpoints.
 That means also first-class deployment and hosting.</p>
-<p>The second one is about OCaml: it&rsquo;s a programming language I use daily at work,
+<p>The second one is about OCaml: it’s a programming language I use daily at work,
 but the real goal would be to focus on shipping: create a project, write tests, write implementation, deploy, repeat for new features, forget.</p>
 <p>The third one means a totally new programming language.
 I heard a lot of good